-Twenty-five years later, the Genesis Fund has lent over $37.5 million to more than 226 projects to create affordable housing and vital community facilities.
+More than twenty-five years later, the Genesis Fund has lent over $40 million to more than 238 projects to create affordable housing and vital community facilities.
 The Genesis Fund serves all of Maine, with its office at 22 Lincoln St in Brunswick.

 The Genesis Fund creates statewide impact by helping Maine people wherever the need is the greatest.

 Bill has served as Executive Director of the Genesis Community Loan Fund since June 2007.
 Prior to the Genesis Fund, Bill served as Housing Director for Shalom House, Inc. where he developed and managed supported housing and rental assistance programs for people with serious mental illness.
 In the 1990s Bill worked for the Department of Mental Health, Mental Retardation and Substance Abuse Services as the Director of the Office of Housing.
 Bill has been involved in developing housing and providing services for people with very low income and individuals with disabilities since 1979.